miji-dev/subvis/README.md

   - subvis/single?name=Pulp+Fiction --> queryString routing via movie name
   - subvis/multi?id1=1583&id2=1234 --> queryString routing using two movies
 - Or no advanced routing and just use a plain search field based UI

-## Open Questions
-- Do we need to persist data?
-I don't think so